AmanUllahFaisal29/MindMingle---Memory-Game/README.md

 - Customizable grid sizes for "Mingle Cards" to fit player preferences.
 - Integrated scoring system for performance tracking.
 - Timed gameplay to enhance the competitive aspect of cognitive training.

+## Custom UI Design
+MindMingle features a custom-made user interface designed in Figma, with a focus on creating a challenging yet nature-loving and serene environment.
+The UI aims to provide a visually pleasing and calming experience for players as they engage in cognitive exercises with "Mingle Cards."

 ## Installation and Running on Simulator
 To run MindMingle on the Xcode simulator: